alexscheitlin/polynomial-curve-fitting/README.md

 ### Specify a Curve

-To provide initial information about the curve, there are three options:
+To provide initial information about the curve, there are four options:

 1. Use `PropsBaseCurve` and specify the following fields (all optional):